bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Legal Drugs

 What do you know about?
+March Madness

 What decisions do you face?
+How much coffee I should drink

 ## Seven templates